2715 RT 44, Millbrook NY, 12545

 Sun: Full

 Description: This plant produces large black fruit that is firm, fleshy, and sweet.
-Blackberry will produce over a long period of time.
-It is very hardy and heavy producer.
+Blackberries will produce over a long period of time.
+It is a very hardy and heavy producer.
 The root systems of this plant have a great soil holding capacity.

 Uses: The fruit is attractive to wildlife and edible for humans.
 It can be used to make wine, liqueurs, jams, preserves, or syrups.